jackm-g/local-discord-agent/README.md

 - The Python application uses FastAPI for the backend API
 - The Discord bot uses discord.js for Discord integration
 - Both applications should be running simultaneously for full functionality

-## License

-This project is proprietary and not licensed for public use.

 ## Author